AltBeacon/android-beacon-library/README.md

 ```

-## SDK
+## API

-The SDK is a port of the iOS SDK as much as possible.
-The table below shows the Android Class and the equivalent iOS class, with a link to the iOS docuentation.
+The API is a modeled of the iBeacon parts of the iOS Location SDK as much as possible.
+The table below shows the Android Class and the equivalent iOS class, with a link to the iOS documentation.

 Android | iOS
 ------- | ---